Dafa-Co/rox-api-approval/OneDriveREADME.md

     "authority": "https://login.microsoftonline.com/common" this is your authority }

-- Now go to API permissions and Add these permissions ( select microsoft graph (delegated permissions) --> choose offline_access permission and the search for files choose all Files permissions )
+- Now go to API permissions and Add these permissions ( select microsoft graph (delegated permissions) --> choose offline_access permission and the search for files choose all Files permissions ) make the same for Application permissions option.

 - ![alt text](onedriveImages/image-2.png)